ibm-cloud-docs/vpc/bare_metal_server_manage.md

 {: #managing-bare-metal-servers-ui}
 {: ui}

-You can view and manage your bare metal server from the *Bare metal servers* page in the {{site.data.keyword.cloud_notm}} console.
+You can view and manage a bare metal server from the *Bare metal servers* page in the {{site.data.keyword.cloud_notm}} console.

 To manage your servers, complete the following steps.